VMware shops that want to use Hyper-V, Xen or KVM can still manage those hypervisors using vCenter, thanks to a virtualization management plug-in.

 HotLink Corp.’s SuperVISOR is multi-hypervisor management software that plugs in to VMware Inc.’s vCenter and extends its management capabilities to Microsoft Hyper-V, Citrix XenServer and KVM.
 It does so by abstracting metadata about those virtual machines (VMs) using its so-called Transformation Engine.

-Administrators can then natively manage the new multi-hypervisor environment from the vCenter console, without having to resort to additional tools such as
+Administrators can then natively manage the new multi-hypervisor environment from the vCenter console, without having to resort to additional tools such as System Center Virtual Machine Manager (SCVMM) or Veeam nworks Management Pack for VMware.

 More on multi-hypervisor management